 My grandmother’s family got split up when she was young, so my mother didn’t get a chance to know first and second cousins in her family.
 Otherwise, this new cousin for me might have been someone that I would have known of, or even known personally, while I was growing up.

-It’s a good thing that he had already gotten a head start on the family tree the old-fashioned way (pre-DNA) or I might have ignored this cousin match (foolishly!) and missed out on a very wonderful family relationship with my second cousin.
+It’s a good thing that he had already gotten a head start on the family tree the old-fashioned way before the advent of DNA testing, or I might have foolishly ignored this cousin match and missed out on a very wonderful family relationship with my second cousin.